 In June 2006, the Partnership entered into a revolving demand facility with a commercial bank that permits the Partnership to borrow up to \$3.0 million at the bank's prime rate of interest plus 0.50%.
-The facility is secured by a general security agreement containing a first ranking security interest in all personal property of the Partnership and the General Partner.
-It is also secured by a guarantee provided by the General Partner for the full amount.
+The facility is secured by a general security agreement containing a first ranking security interest over all personal property of the Partnership and the General Partner.
+It is also secured by a guarantee provided by the General Partner for the full amount outstanding at any one time under the credit facility.